 All of the tips below are related to other people seeing your photos and videos, whether it's about not wanting them to see certain metadata when sharing content you do want them to look at or just not giving them access to private photos and videos that should remain under lock and key.

 To keep your iPhone from geotagging photos and videos that you take, go to "Privacy" in the Settings app, then select "Location Services" up top.
-Tap on "Camera" from the list, and choose "Never."
+Tap on "Camera" (or a third-party camera app) from the list, and choose "Never."
 You can also choose the "Photos" app from the list and select "Never" for it, which will prevent Photos from showing you memories around your current location.

 The above tip has its disadvantages, so you may not want to disable location data.
 Without location data, the Photos app's "Places" album will no longer be useful for new photos and videos, and any new "Collections" won't tell you where they were captured.
 You also won't be able to search for media by location, and if you selected "Never" for the Photos app, you won't be able to search for nearby spots either.

-If you upload your photos to Flickr, Lightroom, or somewhere else where metadata is valuable and would like to keep metadata such as camera type, focal length, flash, ISO, etc., then you can use tools like the aforementioned Pixelgarde (free) or PixlMet (in-app $1.99 purchase), as well as Koredoko (free), to change the location to somewhere else.
+If you upload your photos to Flickr, Lightroom, or somewhere else where metadata is valuable, and would like to keep metadata such as camera type, focal length, flash, ISO, etc., then you can use tools like the aforementioned Koredoko (free), Pixelgarde (free), PixlMet (in-app $1.99 purchase) to change the location to somewhere else.
 Pixelgarde even lets you remove the geotag and retain all of the other metadata.

 If you share an iPad, iPod touch, Mac, Windows PC, or Apple TV with other people in your family or even your roommates, when you have iCloud Photo Libary on, all of your photos and videos in the Photos app will be stored in the cloud and be available to all of your other devices.
 If you have My Photo Stream on, only your most recent photos and videos will be available to look at on your other devices.